-I whipped up a couple of test pages (I would have used CodePen, but I needed a clean waterfall chart.
-Sorry guys!) and ran them on WebPageTest:
+I whipped up a couple of test pages and ran them on WebPageTest:

-When I said "modern browsers" I was telling a lie.
+When I said “modern browsers” I was telling a lie.
 Scott Jehl found out Firefox and IE still totally block.
 Wimp womp.
-If you want Firefox to fix this, please do vote on its Bugzilla here, but IE considers it a wontfix.
-(I did my own testing and the async version doesn't seem to make any difference in IE, so at least we're not making things worse?
+If you want Firefox to fix this, please vote on its Bugzilla here, but IE says wontfix.
+(I did my own testing and the async version doesn’t seem to make a difference in IE, so at least it doesn’t worsen things?
 More testing needed.)

-At this point, we might as well just use the Chromium-only
+At this point, might as well use the Chromium-only

-<link rel="subresource"> instead since the browsers it works in are about the same (well, sans Safari) and is much less hacky.
+<link rel="subresource"> instead, since it’s much less hacky.
 Which is a nice boost for Chromium folks, and the technique still works in other browsers, if not optimally.
 But is there another way?

 Abusing the browser cache

-What if we used something else to prime the cache and start downloading the CSS as fast as possible?
-Something like:
+What if we used something else to prime the cache and start downloading the CSS high in the

 <script src="stylesheet.css" async defer></script>

 Scripts are the only other resource browsers will preload in the

 <head>.
 But that’s dangerous.
 Even if the JS parser didn’t find anything to execute, it still wastes resources trying to.
 And it’s only slightly more robust than a JS loader anyway, since both fail in largely the same situations.